Adnan-Adel/barq-devops-subnet-task/report.md

 **Answer:**
 - **Split larger blocks** (`/22`, `/23`) into smaller subnets (`/25`, `/26`) that match real usage.
 - Combine low-usage hosts together.
-- Use VLANs or NAT if needed to minimize unused address space.

 **How:**
 - Subnet mask math: smaller blocks = fewer wasted IPs.